 2 The School's Title IX Coordinator is Christine Szaj.
-Her e-mail address is christine.szaj@mitchellhamline.edu, her telephone number is 651-290-6362, and her office address is 875 Summit Ave., St. Paul, MN 55105.
+Her e-mail address is christine.szaj@mitchellhamline.edu and her office address is 875 Summit Ave., St. Paul, MN 55105.

 3 The Assistant Secretary for Civil Rights of the Office of Civil Rights of the Department of Education is Kenneth L. Marcus.